KSCU-radio/kscu-site/content/blog/concert-review-roundup-1/index.md

 title: 'Concert Review Roundup #1'
 date: 2022-11-29
 description: "I saw the Regrettes play in Seattle on August 18 2022.
 They are an indie/alt rock band and had two guitarists, a bassist, and a drummer playing live.
 Lydia and the whole band had a (frankly surprisingly great) stage presence and had the small venue rocking.
 She would pause to make sure the crowd was singing loud enough, and even polled the crowd for what last song she should play."
+summary: "We gathered some of our DJs to write about their recent concert experiences.
+Read our reviews of The Regrettes, Toro Y Moi, and Remi Wolf."
 showDate: true
 showAuthor: false
 showReadingTime: false